YOU CAN HELP US SAVE LIVES! BECOME AN SPCA FOSTER CARE VOLUNTEER!

 To date, more than 600 establishments house a minimum of two Blue Collar Working Cats.
 The purpose?
 “Rodent control, plain and simple,” Offhaus says.
 “Sometimes the mere presence of Blue Collar Working Cats is enough to keep rodents away from perceived food sources or food and beverage storage areas.”

 FCF is unable to accept surrenders of cats from private owners who believe their cats may not be living a high quality of life indoors, yet feel guilty about keeping them outdoors or giving them up.
 “What we do,” explains Offhaus, “is walk those pet owners through how to set up a Blue Collar Working Catsprogram right at home.
 We remove the misplaced guilt they may feel over not keeping a cat indoors.
-Not every cat can life a high-quality life indoors.
+Not every cat can live a high-quality life indoors.
 So we help these people establish a Blue Collar Working Cats program right where they are; we walk them through all the steps and assist as much as possible in their imitation of our program.”

 The SPCA Serving Erie County is honored to be one of the organizations with which FCF works in its Blue Collar Working Cats program.
 Several hundred cats who were not viable adoption candidates found new lives through FCF and this program, and the SPCA is indebted and eternally grateful to the team at FCF for dedicating so many of their resources to these special cats with high work ethics.